 - I usually leave mine on a low overnight, so for about 10 hours.

 - In the morning it doesn’t look the prettiest but smells amazing!
 Sieve the contents retaining the liquid.

 - It makes about 1 litre of lovely chicken stock with hints of tarragon, garlic and lemon.
 Perfect for making soup with.
-If you need some inspiration for soup recipes click here.

 NB.
 I am a home cook, and have had no formal training in preparing food.
 So these are just recipes that I use at home for the family.
 Whilst I have taken time to try and be as accurate as possible, some of the quantities are approximate.
 I am always keen to learn, so if you think the recipe can be improved upon please take the time to comment below.
 I also love seeing your versions.